MikeMajdalani1/devtreasure-contributions/README.md

      ```

 4. **Add Your Message:**
-   - Open the `messages.txt` file in your preferred text editor.
+   - Open the `readme.md` file in your preferred text editor.
-   - Add your message to the file.
+   - Add your message to the end of the file.
 Make sure to follow the format:
      ```
      My name is [Your Name] and I am here to get my treasure!
      ```